-The Group's net loss attributable to shareholders was MYR9.2 million in FY2019, compared to MYR8.5 million in FY2018.
+The Group's net loss attributable to shareholders was RM9.1 million in FY2020, compared to restated net loss of RM8.3 million in FY2019.

-The Group's property, plant and equipment stood at MYR83.4 million as at 31 December 2019, compared to MYR89.6 million as at 31 December 2018.
-The difference is due to the depreciation of MYR5.3 million and the disposal of old machinery and motor vehicles of MYR0.9 million.
+The Group's property, plant and equipment stood at RM79.3 million as at 31 December 2020, compared to the restated amount of RM84.3 million as at 31 December 2019.
+The difference is mainly due to the depreciation of property, plant and equipment amounted to RM5.0 million.